By Christie Vanover | Published January 28, 2017 | Last Updated February 22, 2023

 Ribs

-For ribs, pierce the hook through the meat under the second or third bone.
+For hanging ribs, pierce the hook through the meat under the second or third bone.
 Hang and smoke for about 3 hours, until the meat starts to pull away from the bones.

 BBQ ribs hanging from hook above grill